 We found 4 orthopedic surgeons who accept Medicare near Eden, NC.

-Dr. Steven Case works as an orthopedist and sports medicine specialist in Eden, NC.
-He has received a 4.5 out of 5 star rating by his patients.
-Dr. Case is in-network for Medicare insurance.
-He graduated from Uniformed Services University of the Health Sciences, F. Edward Hébert School of Medicine and then he performed his residency at Naval Medical Center San Diego.
+Dr. Steven Case practices orthopedics/orthopedic surgery and sports medicine in Eden, NC.
+Dr. Case's average rating from his patients is 4.5 stars out of 5.
+He honors Medicare insurance.
+He studied medicine at Uniformed Services University of the Health Sciences, F. Edward Hébert School of Medicine.
+His residency was performed at Naval Medical Center San Diego.

-Dr. Scott McGinley is a medical specialist in orthopedics/orthopedic surgery and sports medicine.
-He attended medical school at UMDNJ-New Jersey Medical School.
-He takes several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Scott McGinley's medical specialty is orthopedics/orthopedic surgery and sports medicine.
+He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. McGinley is a graduate of UMDNJ-New Jersey Medical School.

 Conditions / Treatments